-Unexpected forgetfulness can be frightening and embarrassing.
+Unexpected memory impairment can be frightening and embarrassing.
 You might be looking at the calendar when you realize your sister’s birthday was yesterday and you hadn’t even realized.
 What’s happening?
 Is something seriously wrong with you?

 Unfortunately, memory loss is a common part of aging.
 Some studies estimate that 40% of older adults experience some form of memory impairment.
 Though only 1% of those cases progress into dementia, memory loss doesn’t have to be as severe as dementia to negatively impact your life.